Thomson Road Grand Prix circuit: Characteristics

 The Thomson Road Grand Prix circuit measures 4.865 km long per lap and runs in a clockwise direction.
 The circuit starts with the "Thomson Mile", a mile-long stretch along Upper Thomson Road.
 Halfway through this stretch of road, there was "The Hump", a right hand turn that caused drivers to lift off the ground if they sped past this bend.

 The Thomson Road Grand Prix circuit had many challenging features, including the treacherous "Circus Hairpin" bends and the "Snakes" section.
 In particular, the "Murder Mile" feature of this track derived its name from the fact that many racing accidents occurred along this stretch.
 Similarly, "Devil's Bend" got its name because it was the most dangerous part of the circuit.

 Seven people died due to racing accidents in the 11 years of the Singapore Grand Prix.
 Two people died during the last two consecutive editions of the Grand Prix, at the 1972 Singapore Grand Prix, Lionel Chan, the nephew of local racing champion Chan Lye Choon, died after falling into a ravine, while in the 1973 race Swiss competitor Joe Huber died after crashing his car into a telegraph pole.

 Legacy

-The 1974 edition of the Grand Prix was cancelled due to safety concerns.
+The 1974 edition of the Grand Prix was cancelled due to safety concerns, although the layout has been preserved and is now a part of the Thomson Nature Park.
 The Singapore Grand Prix would not be held until its revival in 2008, as a Formula One race at the Marina Bay Street Circuit in the country's central business district.